Tierion/boltwall/README.md

 #### **`ROUTE_CAVEAT_CONFIGS`**

 This creates a restriction that any authorization is only valid for the route that originally was requested to access.
-There is an option to add a master route sto your config to create an LSAT that works to access all routes.
-Another option is to allow subroutes, meaning an LSAT to access "/protected" will also grant access to "/protected/images"
+There is an option to add a master route to your config to create an LSAT that works to access all routes.
+Another option is to allow sub-routes, meaning an LSAT to access "/protected" will also grant access to "/protected/images"

 ```javascript
 app.use(boltwall({ ...ROUTE_CAVEAT_CONFIGS, masterRoute: '/master', allowSubroutes: true }))